mattlean/lean-js-app-starter/docs/developing/testing.md

 ### Creating Playwright Test Files

 Playwright will look for all JavaScript and TypeScript files including `.spec` or `.test` before its file extension in the `src/playwright/` directory.
-For example, the following files would be matched by Jest:
+For example, the following files would be matched:

 -   `src/playwright/foo.test.js`
 -   `src/playwright/bar.spec.ts`